-In section 3, we then go on to discuss four different asymmetries related to stranding during remnant VP-topicalisation: between direct and indirect objects in 3.1, between Danish and Swedish particle verbs and let-constructions in 3.2, between leaving behind an object and leaving behind a subject in 3.3, and finally between remnant VP-topicalisation out of a main clause and remnant VP-topicalisation out of an embedded clause in 3.4.
+In section 3, we then go on to discuss four different asymmetries related to stranding during remnant VP-topicalisation: between direct and indirect objects in 3.1, between Danish and Swedish particle verbs and let-constructions in 3.2, between leaving behind an object and leaving behind a subject in 3.3, and finally between remnant VP-topicalisation out of a main vs. out of an embedded clause in 3.4.